How to Fix TV Sound Problems with Chromecast

 Sound Fix Solutions

-The first and easiest route when trying to solve an audio problem with your Google Chromecast is disconnecting it and trying another HDMI port.
-(This is assuming you have a secondary HDMI port available.)
-Believe it or not, I have had issues with USB ports not working with a device, and trying a secondary USB port solved the problem.
+The first and easiest fix to try when dealing with an audio problem with your Google Chromecast is disconnecting it and reconnecting with a different HDMI port.
+(This is assuming, of course, that you have a secondary HDMI port available.)
+Believe it or not, I have had issues with individual USB ports not working with a device, and trying a secondary USB port solved the problem.

-That didn’t work for you?
-Disconnect your Google Cast app or the Google Cast extension in your Chrome browser from your Google Chromecast, and try reconnecting.
+But what if that didn’t work for you?
+The next thing to try is disconnecting your Google Cast app or the Google Cast extension in your Chrome browser from your Google Chromecast, and try reconnecting.